Joël Le Tac: After the war

 Le Tac worked as an inspector for a large Anglo-French firm that exported perfumes and fashion, he then worked as the manager of the sales department of a power company in Nancy.

 In March 1951 he was recalled to active duty and served as a captain in Indochina.
 He chose to serve in the Korean War and joined the French Battalion of United Nations forces in January 1952.
 He served as an intelligence officer and then as commander of the 3rd Company and takes part in the battles of Kumwha, Iron Triangle and T Bone.

 In 1953 he started work as freelance journalist for Paris-Presse and Paris Match.
 He came to specialise in issues relating to radio and television broadcasting.

 In 1954 he became Grand Reporter in Paris-Match in 1956 before entering the Paris bureau chief of Time as "North Africa".

 In 1956 he was mobilised as a press officer in charge of the expeditionary force landed at Port Said in what became known as the Suez Crisis.
 He was in the staff of General Massu before going back to Paris-Match in December 1956.

-In 1958 he was elected deputy of the Seine UNR (later the Democratic Union for the Vth Republic) from 1967 to 1971, the Union of Democrats for the Republic from 1971 to 1976 and the RPR) in the 18th arrondissement in Montmartre, and was re-elected repeatedly until 1981, when he was beaten by Bertrand Delanoë with 46.4% of votes, against 53.6% for his rival.
-In 1959, he became general secretary of the federation UNR of the Seine.
+In 1958 he was elected to the National Assembly for Paris's 26th constituency.
+In 1959, he became general secretary of the Union for the New Republic.
+He was re-elected repeatedly until 1981, when he was beaten by Bertrand Delanoë with 46.4% of votes, against 53.6% for Delanoë.

 In 1981–1983, he was president of the Institut national de l'audiovisuel [INA] – a repository of all French radio and television audiovisual archives.
 He was president of the International Radio and Television Council of French Expression (CIRTEF).
 He defended public service broadcasting.

 Le Tac kept in touch with his resistance friends and regularly attended reunions of old resisters.

 He died on 8 October 2005 at Maisons-Laffitte in the Yvelines.

 Deputy mandates

-Le Tac held the following positions:
+Le Tac was deputy in the National Assembly for Paris's 26th constituency from 30 November 1958 to May 1981, elected for the following parties: